Virasoro constraints on moduli of sheaves and vertex algebras: Introduction

 Associated to the vertex algebra $V_\bullet$ is the Lie algebra obtained as the quotient by the translation operator:

 The Lie bracket on $\widecheck V_\bullet$ is a shadow of the vertex algebra structure on $V_\bullet$ and is obtained by a well-known construction due to Borcherds \cite{Borcherds}.
 Alternatively, it can be constructed as the homology $H_\bullet(\CM^\rig)$ of the rigidification $\CM_X^\rig=\CM_X \mkern-7mu\fatslash B\BG_m$; the two definitions agree when restricted to complexes with non-trivial numerical class, see Lemma \ref{Lem: DXinv}.

-The Lie algebra $\widecheck V_\bullet$ is a natural place where we can compare virtual fundamental classes of moduli spaces of sheaves; given a moduli space $M$ of stable sheaves (or more generally of objects in $D^b(X)$) containing no strictly semistable sheaves, there is an open embedding $M\hookrightarrow \CM_X^\rig$.
+The Lie algebra $\widecheck V_\bullet$ is a natural place where we can compare virtual fundamental classes of moduli spaces of sheaves; given a moduli space $M$ of semistable sheaves (or more generally of objects in $D^b(X)$) containing no strictly semistable sheaves, there is an open embedding $M\hookrightarrow \CM_X^\rig$.
 If $M$ admits a virtual fundamental class, we may push it forward along this embedding to obtain a class